Skip to main content

 Since 1996, my research has integrated methods including behaviour, morphology, demography, genetics, endocrinology, semiochemistry and dental histology to address questions relating to reproductive strategies, life history, sexual selection and signalling in primates.

 It is impossible to work on primates without becoming aware of the threats they face.
 My research is therefore increasingly focussed on human-wildlife coexistence and biodiversity conservation.
 I am convinced that conservation must be underpinned by a deep understanding of the historical, political and social context.
-My collaborators and I have described our interdisciplinary approach to conservation here and here.
-My current work is in collaboration with Save Gabon's Primates to promote the conservation and welfare of primates in Gabon.
+My collaborators and I have described our interdisciplinary approach to conservation here and here

 I have a long-standing interest in the practice and ethics of primate research.
-I co-edited a book on Field and Laboratory Methods in Primatology with an explicit focus on ethics, helped to develop the International Primatological Society's Code of Best Practices in Field Primatology, and lead the establishment of a new IPS Vice-President for Equity and Ethics.
-My recent book, Studying Primates, has a strong focus on equity, ethics and integrity.
+I co-edited a book on Field and Laboratory Methods in Primatology with an explicit focus on ethics, helped to develop the International Primatological Society's Code of Best Practices in Field Primatology, and to establish a new IPS Vice-President for Equity and Ethics.
+My book, Studying Primates, has a strong focus on equity, ethics and integrity.
 As President of the Primate Society of Great Britain, I focussed on the need to decolonise our discipline.
+I'm a member of the International Primatological Society ethics committee.

 You can find details of my publications below and on Researchgate.